TollyH/pymaze/README.md

 A simple, grid-based maze game written in Python with PyGame.

+## Installation

+- Download the files by pressing the green "Code" button above, followed by "Download ZIP" - extracting all of the files once the download is complete.
+- Alternatively, if you have git installed, run `git clone https://github.com/TollyH/pygame_maze.git` in a terminal to download the repository.
+- Run `__main__.py` to start the game.

 ## Controls

 - `Arrow keys` or `WASD` - Move around